-Anatomy - Look Inside Yourself: 0.5 credits - Investigate the study of anatomical structures, physiological systems, and body functions.
-Using craft items and recycled materials, engage in hands-on STEAM-based projects, review human structural and functional organization at both the microscopic and macroscopic levels.
-Units include discussions of the basic body systems, including the musculoskeletal, circulatory, nervous, and integumentary systems.
-The course also includes the study of recent advances in medical technology such as 3D printed bones and organs.
+Anatomy - Look Inside Yourself: 0.5 credits - This class investigates the study of anatomical structures, physiological systems, and body functions.
+Students will review human structural and functional organization at both the microscopic and macroscopic level.
+Units will include discussions of the basic body systems including the musculoskeletal, circulatory, nervous, and integumentary systems.
+The class also includes the study of recent advances in medical technology.
+This course also qualifies as an ICA elective.
+Associated Pathway: Biomedical

-Events and Disasters - What Could Go Wrong?: 0.5 credits - Explore nature's fury, and how we respond to, learn from, and try to prepare for the next disaster.
-From tornadoes, hurricanes, earthquakes and tsunamis, to avalanches and lightning storms, discover what causes these natural phenomena and how we are trying to prevent casualties and damage from future events.
+Events and Disasters - What Could Go Wrong?: 0.5 credits - This course explores natures fury, and how we respond to, learn from, and try to prepare for the next disaster.
+From tornadoes, hurricanes, earthquakes and tsunami's, to avalanches and lightning storms, students will discover what causes these natural phenomena.
+Students also explore some of the worst natural events in human history, and how we are trying to prevent casualties and damage from future events.
 As Murphy has expressed so eloquently in his own "law," if something can go wrong, it will.
 One thing we know for sure - it's not a matter of if, it's a matter of when.

 Forensics - Histories and Mysteries: 0.5 credits - This course surveys key topics in forensic science, including the application of the scientific process to forensic analysis, procedures and principles of crime scene investigation, physical and trace evidence, and the law and courtroom procedures from the perspective of the forensic scientist.
 Through online lessons, virtual and hands-on labs, and analysis of fictional crime scenarios, students learn about forensic tools, technical resources, forming and testing hypotheses, proper data collection, and responsible conclusions.
+This course also qualifies as an ICA elective.
 Enrollment subject to seat availability.
 Prerequisite: Successful completion of at least two years of high school science including Biology and Chemistry.